glaphire/interview_questions_and_answers/src/mysql/list.md

 - Algorithmic complexity of searching by index and without index
 - Compound indices
 - Searching by several indices
+- Wrong cases and problems of using compound indices

 ## Engines
 - MySQL Engines